sewerfilth/ESCCML-tech/README.md

 - **Auditably deterministic**
 - **Energy-efficient (~1.4×10⁻¹² kWh/tx)**
 - **Governable by execution, not speculation**
+- **Planetary-coordinated and latency-tolerant**

-It’s not just a protocol—it’s a substrate for infra-native value streams, planetary coordination, and sovereign-grade currency systems.
+It’s not just a protocol—it’s a substrate for infra-native value streams, replay-based governance, and sovereign-grade currency systems.

 ---